livianunes/LN_Tools/README.md

 A set of Nuke toolsets I've built over the years as a compositor and Comp TD

-They're plain `.nk` toolsets for the most parts, some may have blinkscript and might need a recompile.

-DISCLAIMER: Documentation was mostly written by an LLM (Claude), so if there's something weird or wrong, now you know why.
+DISCLAIMER: Documentation was mostly written by AI (Claude), so if there's something weird or wrong, now you know why.
 Sorry.

+Tools are plain `.nk` groups for the most part, no .gizmo's.
+Some may have blinkscript and might need a recompile.

 <p align="center">
   <img src="LNToolsMenu.jpg" alt="The LN_Tools menu in Nuke's node toolbar">